-From St Maurice's Covert, cross Market Lane towards the Cathedral Green.
+From St Maurice's Covert, cross Market Lane towards the

-The open space ahead is the site of New Minster founded by Alfred the Great and completed by his son, Edward the Elder.
-Alfred was buried here soon after his death in 899 until 1110 when the New Minster moved to Hyde Abbey.
-In solemn procession the remains of Alfred, his queen Ealhswith and son Edward, together with a fabulous gold cross donated by Canute, were carried through the city to the new Abbey Church in the northern suburb of Hyde.
+e open space ahead is the site of w Minster founded by Alfred e Great and completed by his son, dward the Elder.
+Alfred was buried nere soon after his death in 899 until 110 when the New Minster moved to vde Abbey.
+In solemn procession the remains of Alfred, his gueen Ealhswith and son Edward, together with a fabulous gold cross donated by Canute, were carried through the city to the new Abbey Church in the northern suburb of Hyde.
 To follow the route:

 Turn right in front of Morley College 31, founded in the 17th century for widows of the clergy, and right again into Market Street.
-Reaching the High Street turn left, along the Pentice.
+Reaching the High Street turn left, along the